-Where your money goes: all the tutors who volunteer with the project receive a monthly bus pass to cover all their travel expenses, or during the Covid-19 pandemic an equivalent payment towards mobile phone credit or other cost related to the project.
+Where your money goes: all the tutors who volunteer with the project receive a monthly bus pass to cover their travel expenses, or during the Covid-19 pandemic an equivalent payment towards mobile phone credit or other cost related to the project.
 Tutors have reported that this is of great benefit to them financially and also helps them to get out and about more.
-All money coming in from students goes directly to cover this and any remaining income is ploughed straight back into the project for training, materials and staff time.
+All money coming in from students goes directly to covering this and any remaining income is ploughed straight back into the project for training, materials and staff time.
 We have so far been unable to employ tutors with the project because the limited number of hours and varying spread through the year seems to complicate their situation with the job centre and poses a risk to their receipt of benefits.
 This represents an unwanted additional stress in people's lives, and instead the tutors have told us that they would like to volunteer their time, in order to gain skills and experience that might help them find more permanent work in the future.

 Who are our tutors and how do they benefit: tutors are refugees who have mainly recently arrived in the UK and are looking for opportunities to meet English people and to volunteer with something that will give them a chance to contribute towards society.
 Some were teachers in their home countries, some would like to pursue careers here teaching, and many are just keen to have a go and see where it leads.
 Feedback from the pilot year was incredibly positive.
 Here are some quotes from our tutors.

 'I feel much more confident now.
 Before I was really nervous about how to approach English people, but now I can talk to them, and I'm not afraid.'